 Based in Massachusetts and founded in 1945, it is a chain of ice cream shops with more than 8000 outlets worldwide.

 In the logo, the short form BR is imprinted.
-BR is written in two colors, cyan and pink, in such a way that the number 31 in pink color becomes prominent.
+BR is written in two colors, cyan and pink so that the number 31 in pink color becomes prominent.
 31 is for the confidence that the customers will get the opportunity to taste new flavors every day of the month.

 Claire’s: